-This is one girl boss who knows no limits – from film to commercials, her skilled sartorial touch knows no boundaries – and so Ali Levine Design was born – her own styling company that utilizes her fashionable prowess wherever its needed.
+This is one girl boss who knows no limits – from film to commercials, her skilled sartorial touch knows no boundaries – so Ali Levine Design was born – her own styling company that utilizes her fashionable prowess wherever needed.
 With many years of diverse styling experience, Ali has graciously agreed to share some of her top star style secrets with our readers and tell the story of how she got her start in the fashion world.
-If you’re hoping to bring some red carpet glam to your next formal occasion, read on!
+Read on if you’re hoping to bring some red carpet glam to your next formal occasion!

 JOVANI: How did you get started working as a celebrity fashion stylist?

 ALI: I started working as a celebrity stylist in a very different fashion from most stylists anyway.
-I started in retail with Target and after going through their executive training program decided to venture out into corporate and design.
-I worked for coach, Lacoste, fragments a private label jewelry company and much more.
-I realized corporate wasn’t for me and I started interning and assisting wherever I could for shoppers, (stylists didn’t have that name yet), working for MTV, VH1 etc.
+After going through their executive training program, I started in retail with Target and decided to venture out into corporate and design.
+I worked for the coach Lacoste, fragments, a private label jewelry company, and much more.
+I realized corporate wasn’t for me, and I started interning and assisting wherever I could for shoppers (stylists didn’t have that name yet), working for MTV, VH1, etc.

-Shortly after I worked on a movie ‘Wall Street: Money Never Sleeps’ in NY with the famous Oliver Stone and Ellen Mirojnick, and from there I started to find my passion and calling.
-I had amazing mentors who took me from that movie onto other amazing projects where I ended up on ‘Big Momma’s House’ in Atlanta that eventually led me to LA.
+Shortly after I worked on a movie ‘Wall Street: Money Never Sleeps’ in NY with the famous Oliver Stone and Ellen Mirojnick, I started to find my passion and calling.
+I had amazing mentors who took me from that movie onto other amazing projects where I ended up on ‘Big Momma’s House in Atlanta, that eventually led me to LA.
 Yes, a long story.
-The team there was from Lalaland and so I shortly followed and began working with amazing people like Colleen Atwood, Kanye West’s team and so forth.
-Eventually I started having my own celebrities and projects to style and now am grateful to say Ali Levine Design is my own and my company.
+The team there was from Lalaland, so I shortly followed and began working with amazing people like Colleen Atwood, Kanye West’s team, and so forth.
+Eventually, I started having my own celebrities and projects to style and now I am grateful to say Ali Levine Design is my own and my company.

 JOVANI: You’ve dressed many celebrities for the red carpet – can you tell us a little about the process?

-ALI: Everyone always wants to know a quick process for dressing, where there really isn’t one.
-However, I can say that it takes a lot of sourcing looks, trends, fittings, hard work to create the best look and every celebrity is different.
+ALI: Everyone always wants to know a quick process for dressing, where there isn’t one.
+However, I can say that it takes a lot of sourcing looks, trends, fittings, and hard work to create the best look, and every celebrity is different.

-JOVANI: Do you have any tips or tricks for making sure a dress looks perfect once it hits the red carpet?
+JOVANI: Do you have tips or tricks for ensuring a dress looks perfect once it hits the red carpet?

-ALI: My tips and tricks depend on the client but one thing I always say for all clients and my clients especially, “confidence is your best accessory” if they are owning it, you can see it and they beam it!
-That’s the happiest moment for me.
-Other quick tricks are the right posing, top stick to keep the girls in place, static guard so nothing sticks to you!
+ALI: My tips and tricks depend on the client, but one thing I always say for all clients, especially, is “confidence is your best accessory” if they own it, you can see it, and they beam it!
+That was the happiest moment for me.
+Other quick tricks are the right posing, top stick to keep the girls in place, and static guard, so nothing sticks to you!

-JOVANI: What are some of the biggest fashion trends we’re seeing this awards season?
+JOVANI: What are some of the biggest fashion trends this awards season?

-ALI: Going through awards season, we are seeing so much texture and detail!
+ALI: Going through awards season, we see so much texture and detail!
 I love it.
 Structure in dresses, deep necklines especially plunging V’s, slits, skin is very in.
-Pastels, monochromatic as well.
+Pastels are monochromatic as well.
 Prints too!
-Geometric and very pattern like.
+It is geometric and very pattern-like.
 Florals.
 I’m excited to see it carried into the spring and even at the Daytime Emmy Awards.

 JOVANI: Do you have a styling signature or particular look that you always find flattering?

 ALI: One of my styling signatures is a pop of color!
 Always!
-Whether it be in your shoe, your lip, a pop of color dials your whole look up!
+Whether in your shoe, your lip, a pop of color dials your whole look up!

-ALI: When someone is looking for the perfect event dress, whether it be prom, a gala etc. I always say don’t shop for a trend.
+ALI: When someone is looking for the perfect event dress, whether it be prom, a gala, etc. I always say don’t shop for a trend.
 Shop for you!
 Shop for your body and what will flatter you.
-Shape and fit is everything!
-Then worry about color, details and so forth!
+Shape and fit are everything!
+Then worry about color, details, and so forth!

-JOVANI: What is your favorite way to finish off an evening look (accessories, jewelry)?
+JOVANI: What is your favorite way to finish an evening look (accessories, jewelry)?

-Perfect example, my stunning client Julie Lake & her cast from ‘Orange is the New Black’ won for SAG awards and received best dressed.
+Perfect example, my stunning client Julie Lake & her cast from ‘Orange is the New Black won SAG awards and received best dressed.
 I stacked her neck in Charlie Lapson diamonds to look like all one piece.
 I love that look!

 JOVANI: We love classic designs – what are your favorite timeless wardrobe staples?

 ALI: Classic is always fabulous.
-I love a great nude heel, the perfect little black dress.
+I love great nude heels, the perfect little black dress.
 Even the perfect white tee or blazer.
-All are great and must haves for your closet.
+All are great and must-haves for your closet.

 Missed the rest of our ‘Influencer & Expert’ series?
-Read our previous Expert Interview with celebrity hairdresser Sunnie Brook – she shared some amazing tips and tricks to improve hair health and her must-have hair products, some of her picks are surprisingly budget-friendly and easy to try out at home.
-Sunnie also spoke on the best formal hair styles for evening events, revealing the key to creating a balanced beauty look that really shines.
+Read our previous Expert Interview with celebrity hairdresser Sunnie Brook – she shared some amazing tips and tricks to improve hair health and her must-have hair products; some of her picks are surprisingly budget-friendly and easy to try at home.
+Sunnie also spoke on the best formal hairstyles for evening events, revealing the key to creating a balanced beauty look that shines.
 Check back for the next interview – we have makeup experts and nail technicians ready to share their secrets!